SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onApplicationConfigured` from Checkout v2.

-This event can be overriden if you need to know when the height of the Swedbank Pay's payment frame.
+This event can be overridden if you need to know when the height of the Swedbank Pay's payment frame.
 This will be the new height after a resizing is performed.
 This event is triggered every time a resizing is needed.